-If you buy something through a link on this page, we may earn a small commission.
-How this works.
+We include products we think are useful for our readers.
+If you buy through links on this page, we may earn a small commission.
+Here’s our process.

 This article will look at some possible causes and treatments of whiteheads and other bumps on the penis.

-Whiteheads develop when a pore becomes clogged with the skin’s natural oil, called sebum, along with sweat, dead skin, or other debris.
+Whiteheads develop when a pore becomes clogged with the skin’s natural oil, called sebum, along with sweat, dead skin, and other debris.

-When bacteria get into the pore, they can cause inflammation and small, fleshy-white rounded bumps.
+When bacteria get into the pore, they can cause inflammation and small, fleshy-white, rounded bumps.
 These spots are harmless.
-They usually go away on their own and should not cause any significant discomfort.
+They will usually go away on their own and should not cause any significant discomfort.

 Pearly penile papules

 Pearly penile papules are small, fleshy bumps that usually develop in rows around the head of the penis.
-It is not clear what causes them, but they have no other symptoms and do not pose a health risk.
+It is not clear what causes them, but they cause no other symptoms and do not pose a health risk.

 Tyson glands are small sebaceous glands that can form on either side of the frenulum, which is the elastic tissue that connects the foreskin to the head of the penis.
 These are also completely normal.